rwx-yxu/ManMet-zet/programming-languages-and-SE-frameworks/1/notes/README.md

 to the start and redesign.
 The lack of flexibility with this model allows for a higher risk of being late or expensive.

+Since each stage is completed sequentially, there is a high amount of risk involved because risks are evaluated after the completion of stages.

 ### Iterative models
 An iterative model of waterfall allows for iteration to build upon development.
 An iteration is defined as Requirements -> deployment